-General environmental enhancement measures proposed for the project are construction of sound insulating stone wall to abate sound at silent zone, providing hand pump facility, reconstruction of affected open well, planting trees on the inner side of the sound insulating wall as noise barrier at sensitive locations, planting trees on both sides of the road at places where land available, landscaping of junctions etc., To enhance mangrove ecosystem in the project influence area, a mangrove management plan is recommended, which will be implemented in cooperation with state forest department.
-Apart from this, public utilities such as construction of bus shelters at bus bys locations, providing parking facilities for autorickshaws, taxis, jeeps and tempos, signboards indicating prominent locations along project road, improvement of parks and gardens will be undertaken along the project corridor.
+General environmental enhancement measures proposed for the project are construction of sound insulating stone wall to abate sound at silent zone, providing hand pump facility, reconstruction of affected open well, planting trees on the inner side of the sound insulating wall as noise barrier at sensitive locations, planting trees on both sides of the road at places where land available, landscaping of junctions etc., Apart from this, public utilities such as construction of bus shelters at bus bys locations, providing parking facilities for autorickshaws, taxis, jeeps and tempos, signboards indicating prominent locations along project road and improvement of parks and gardens will be undertaken along the project corridor.

-The environmental impact mitigation measures and enhancement measures proposed are covered under Link Specific EMAP and the typical design drawings are provided as Annexure 3.59.
-The landscaping, tree planting, shrub planting etc. are provided as an environmental enhancement measure in type C the oxbow land as shown in Annexure 3.56 and 3.59.
+The environmental impact mitigation measures and enhancement measures proposed are covered under Link Specific EMAP and the typical design drawings are provided as Annexure 3.53.
+The landscaping, tree planting, shrub planting etc. are provided as an environmental enhancement measure in oxbow land and along project road as shown in Annexure 3.50 and 3.53.

 The specification for oxbow land development will be provided to the Contractor as and when required.
 The value of such areas will be further increased if located close to any tourist attractions, or Pilgrim/religious centres.
-The envisaged improvements are of three types as provided in Annexure 3.56 Landscaping, Tree planting and Environmental Enhancement Plan.
+The envisaged improvements are of three types as provided in Annexure 3.50 Landscaping, Tree planting and Environmental Enhancement Plan.